mgaudin/Hy2roresO/docs/dev-docs/docs.rst

     Reverse edges of the input list (call reverse(edge) method).

     :param edges_to_reverse: list of edges to reverse
-    :edges_to_reverse type: list of Edge objects
+    :type edges_to_reverse: list of Edge objects

 .. py:function:: edges_to_features(list_edges, input_layer)